w3c/wai-tutorials/source/forms/instructions.html.erb.md

 For simple use cases, providing instructions within labels may be sufficient.
 This approach is reliable across different web browsers and assistive technologies, although it may require some additional thought to support some styling needs.

-In the example below, the required format for the “Expiry Date” is indicated by “MM/YYYY” within the same label:
+In the example below, the required format for the “Expiration Date” is indicated by “MM/YYYY” within the same label:

 {::nomarkdown}
 <%= sample_start %>

 <form method="post" action="#">
 	<div>
-		<label for="expire">Expiry date (MM/YYYY): </label> <input type="text" name="expire" id="expire">
+		<label for="expire">Expiration date (MM/YYYY): </label> <input type="text" name="expire" id="expire">
 	</div>
 </form>